taocpp/PEGTL/doc/Performance-Notes.md

 Not backtracking over `A` has the additional advantage of not triggering any action attached to `A` twice.

 In practice, opportunities to remove superfluous backtracking might not be as obvious as with such a simple rule.
-For a more complex example please look at the comment to the Lua 5.3 grammar in `src/example/pegtl/lua53_parse.cpp`.
+For a more complex example please read the comments ate the beginning of the Lua 5.3 grammar in `src/example/pegtl/lua53.hpp`.
 It shows how to eliminate both left-recursion and superfluous backtracking with multiple rules and recursions.

 ###### Whitespace etc.

+Similarly grammars should be designed to minimise redundant multiple parsing of the same whitespace, comments or other padding.

+One good way to achieve this is to choose a strategy for whitespace handling and then consistently stick to it.
+For example the JSON grammar in `include/tao/pegtl/contrib/json.hpp` consistently has every rule for a "token" consume any following whitespace via the `ws` rule, too.
+That way every rule can assume to start matching some "real" input since any whitespace would have already been consumed by the previous one.

 ###### Regarding `at` and `one`